-Fixing
+Fixing:

-Fixing SIGA 56M slates is straightforward for an experienced slater.
+Fixing SIGA Quebec slate is straightforward for an experienced slater.
 They can be fixed by either traditional nailing, or by the modern hook system.
-Further fixing information is provided below - for a comprehensive guide, please refer to BS 5534.
-Most SIGA slates come preholed at a nominal 90mm headlap.
-By simply moving the location of the slate on a standard 50x25mm batten, these can be fixed to obtain headlaps between 72 and 116mm, allowing them to be used on a variety of pitches.
+Further fixing information is provided below - for a comprehensive guide, please refer to the latest edition of BS 5534.
+Most SIGA Quebec slates come pre-holed at a nominal 98mm headlap.
+By simply moving the location of the slate on a standard 50x25mm batten, these can be fixed to obtain head-laps between 78 and Il6mm, allowing them to be used on a variety of pitches.